theholla/bikerides4u.com/README.md

 Complete:

-- [x] Fetch bike fun data from Shift2Bikes API (or test source) on a regular cadence
+- [x] Fetch bike fun data from Shift2Bikes API on a regular cadence
-- [x] Update list of events in realtime
-- [x] Display events from list on map with some meta
+- [x] Display events from list on map (poc: use random location data)
 - [x] Implement routing
 - [x] Implement realtime mode flag
+- [x] Center map on lat/long from user's geolocation

 To be implemented:

-- [] Get lat/long from user's geolocation
+- [~] Fire map marker click when user clicks on event in list
+- [] Display actual event location on map (will probably need api key / to implement a backend)
 - [] Get search address from input form
 - [] Get start/end date filters from input form
 - [] Display weather icon next to ride for expected weather